I love this Farmhouse Style Vintage Ladder DIY Chandelier so much. Today I am going to show you how to make your own.

 I found a ten-foot ladder @vintagejunktionla that was old and wonderful and got it to work.

 The first thing I realized is my ladder had to have an odd number of sections.
 The center chandelier that hangs from the wall goes through the center section.
 Then I needed three more sections on each side.
-The ladder I bought had eight sections so I needed to cut one-off.
+The ladder I bought had eight sections so I needed to cut one off.

 We added two metal rods to the ladder where the two outside dining room chandeliers would hang.
 That was easy.
 Then we put two hooks in the ceiling to hold the chains.
 It’s important to try to find studs in the ceiling.

 Next, we hung the ladder.
 This was WAY harder than I thought it would be.
 I didn’t even think about the fact that because the ladder was really old it might not be straight.
 And it was not even close to being straight!
 So we took the ladder down and tried to bend it, but of course, that didn’t work.
 I finally added one more chain link to the left side and it fixed it perfectly.
+The ladder was finally straight.

 Next, we hung the two side chandeliers at the desired height.
 (Trust me, you want to hang these first.)